ggouzi/fastapi-sample-app-features/Readme.md

   return get_redoc_html(openapi_url="/openapi.json", title="docs")
 ```

-The documentation can be accessed on [localhost:8080/docs](localhost:8080/docs) and is generated from the signature of the APIRouter fonctions (under /api folder)
+The documentation can be accessed on [localhost:8080/docs](localhost:8080/docs) and is generated from the signature of the APIRouter fonctions (under /api folder).
+There is by default a single user in the database sample: username: *admin* / password: *admin*
 ![Doc](documentation/doc.png)
 ```python
 @router.post("/items", response_model=item_schema.ItemResponse, status_code=201, responses=get_responses([201, 401, 403, 409, 422, 426, 500]), tags=["Items"], description="Create an Item object.
 Permission=User")